goFrendiAsgard/zaruba/docs/utilities/env/get.md

 By adding `DEV` prefix (i,e., `zaruba env get DEV`), your `DEV` environment will be assigned to the original ones.

-If prefixed environment is not exists, Zaruba will use original values.
+If prefixed environment does not exists, Zaruba will use original values.
 Thus you can treat original environment as fallback/default values.

 <!--startCode-->
 ```bash